-Implications found in quantum gravity and string theory tantalizingly suggest a universe that is in reality nothing like how it appears to human observers.
-It may actually be a flat hologram projected onto the surface of a sphere, for example.
-Or it could be a completely digital simulation running in a vast computer.
+Implications found in quantum gravity and string theory tantalizingly suggest a universe that is, in reality, nothing like how it appears to human observers.
+It may be a flat hologram projected onto the surface of a sphere, for example.
+Or it could be a completely digital simulation running on a vast computer.

 Listen to ESA"s interview with astrophysicist Professor Joseph Silk on why we may never get to know whether the universe is finite or infinite.
 Explore the wealth of evidence for the Big Bang with the National Schools' Observatory, Liverpool John Moores University and The University of Western Australia.

 - Nicolai, Hermann.
 "Complexity and the Big Bang."
 Classical and Quantum Gravity 38.18 (2021): 187001.

 - Netchitailo, Vladimir S. "World-Universe Model—Alternative to Big Bang Model."
 Journal of High Energy Physics, Gravitation and Cosmology 6.01 (2020): 133.

 - Wallace, David.
 The emergent multiverse: Quantum theory according to the Everett interpretation.
 Oxford University Press, 2012.